by Richard William Nelson | Dec 11, 2011

 Even the California-sponsored website “Understanding Evolution” skirts around the mysterious transformation of the butterfly known as metamorphosis – a butterfly nightmare.

-Depictions of mystical butterfly symbols embellished Egyptian, Chinese, and Greek cultural expressions for over 3,500 years.
+Depictions of mystical butterfly symbols have embellished Egyptian, Chinese, and Greek cultural expressions for over 3,500 years.
 Why is the evolution industry silent on butterfly metamorphosis?

 Continue Reading